Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Efficient kernel tests using incomplete -statistics

 \section{Efficient kernel tests using incomplete $U$-statistics}

 We now formally define the hypothesis tests obtained using the incomplete $U$-statistics with a wild bootstrap.
-This is done for fixed kernel bandwidths $\lambda\in(0,\infty)^{d_x},\mu\in(0,\infty)^{d_y}$, for the kernels\footnote{Our results are presented for bandwidth selection, but they hold for more general kernel selection settings, as considered by \citet{schrab2022ksd}.
+This is done for fixed kernel bandwidths $\lambda\in(0,\infty)^{d_x},\mu\in(0,\infty)^{d_y}$, for the kernels\footnote{Our results are presented for bandwidth selection, but they hold in the more general setting of kernel selection, as considered by \citet{schrab2022ksd}.
 The goodness-of-fit results hold for a wider range of kernels including the IMQ (inverse multiquadric) kernel \citep{gorham2017measuring}, as in \citet{schrab2022ksd}.}

 for characteristic kernels $(x,y)\mapsto K_i(x-y)$, $(x,y)\mapsto L_i(x-y)$ on $\R\times\R$ for functions $K_i,L_i\in L^1(\R)\cap L^2(\R)$ integrating to 1.
 We unify the notation for the three testing frameworks.
 For the two-sample and goodness-of-fit problems, we work only with $k_\lambda$ and have $d= d_x$.
 For the independence problem, we work with the two kernels $k_\lambda$ and $\ell_\mu$, and for ease of notation we let $d\coloneqq d_x+d_y$ and $\lambda_{d_x+i} \coloneqq \mu_i$ for $i=1,\dots,d_y$.
 We also simply write $p\coloneqq p_{xy}$ and $q\coloneqq p_x\otimes p_y$.
 We let $\overline{U}_\lambda$ and $h_\lambda$ denote either $\overline{\mathrm{MMD}}^2_{k_\lambda}$ and $h_{k_\lambda}^{\mathrm{MMD}}$, or $\overline{\mathrm{HSIC}}_{k_\lambda,\ell_\mu}$ and $h_{k_\lambda,\ell_\mu}^{\mathrm{HSIC}}$, or $\overline{\mathrm{KSD}}_{p,k_\lambda}^2$ and $h_{k_\lambda,p}^{\mathrm{KSD}}$, respectively.
 We denote the design size of the incomplete $U$-statistics in \Cref{Uincmmd,Uinchsic,Uincksd} by